-This amethyst leaf extract not only kills pests but can also fertilize soybean plants as shown in Figure 9.
-Yellow soybean leaves appear, which have not been sprayed with amethyst leaf extract Figure 7.
-Datura metel plant extract is also known to have herbicide activity because the plant methanol extract made from dry leaves can remove unwanted weeds (Mulyana 2002).
-This extract also has antifungal activity because it contains pyrrole derivative compounds (Dabur et al., 2004).
+286 This amethyst leaf extract not only kills pests but can also fertilize soybean plants as shown in Figure 6.
+Yellow 287 sovbean leaves appear, which have not been sprayed with amethyst leaf extract Figure 5.
+Datura metel plant extract is also known to have herbicide activity because the plant methanol extract made from dry leaves can remove unwanted weeds 288 (Mulyana, 2002).
+This extract also has antifungal activity because it contains pyrrole derivative compounds (Dabur et al., 289 2004).
 Nitrogen is the main component of protein, chlorophyll, enzymes, hormones and vitamins.
-Symptoms of N deficiency in young plants are shown by pale green leaves, and in severe conditions the leaves are pale yellow, the stems are weak and elongated.
+Symptoms of N 290 291 deficiency in young plants are shown by pale green leaves, and in severe conditions the leaves are pale yellow, the stems 292 are weak and elongated.
 In older plants, the lower leaves show severe yellowing and eventually fall.
-Plant growth is stunted, stems are reddish, pod development is inhibited, leaves shrink and have thick walls so that the leaves become rough/hard and fibrous ((Fahmi, Syamsuddin, and Marliah 2014).
-Chlorophyll can be increased with NPK fertilizer (Paul 2001).
+Plant growth is 293 stunted, stems are reddish, pod development is inhibited, leaves shrink and have thick walls so that the leaves become 294 rough/hard and fibrous ((Fahmi et al., 2014).
+Chlorophyll can be increased with NPK fertilizer (Paul, 2001).
+295

-Figure 9.
-Soybean plants, in gardens that are sprayed with amethyst leaf extract, appear greener molecular structure and the presence and location of other functional groups.
-Like ammonia, the alkaloids are converted to their salts by mineral acids and when the alkaloid salts react with hydroxide ions, the nitrogen releases hydrogen ions and the amines are liberated.
-The positive charge of the nitrogen ion depends on the number of organic groups covalently bonded to the nitrogen and the positive charge of this ion is balanced by several negative ions [R3N+X-].
-If the nature of the ammonium ion is such that there are no protons to release, it will not be affected by hydroxide ions.
-As a result, the compounds will have chemical properties that are very different from those of the amines.
-Most of the alkaloids are insoluble or slightly so in water but the salts formed after reacting with the acid are usually freely soluble.
-The N in the alkaloids is what gives the green color of the leaves, and is more influential on chlorophyll compared to P and K (Paul 2001).
+299 The two nitrogen atoms in indole alkaloid are secondary (R_1NH) and tertiary amine (R_2N).
+The nitrogen atom which 300 has lone electron pair causes the alkaloid to be basic like ammonia.
+The degree of acidity varies greatly depending on the molecular structure and the presence and location of other functional groups.
+Like ammonia, the alkaloids are converted to 301 their salts by mineral acids and when the alkaloid salts react with hydroxide ions, the nitrogen releases hydrogen ions and 302 303 the amines are liberated.
+The positive charge of the nitrogen ion depends on the number of organic groups covalently bonded to the nitrogen and the positive charge of this ion is balanced by several negative ions $[R_3N^+X^-]$.
+If the nature of the 304 ammonium ion is such that there are no protons to release, it will not be affected by hydroxide ions.
+As a result, the 305 compounds will have chemical properties that are very different from those of the amines.
+Most of the alkaloids are 306 insoluble or slightly so in water but the salts formed after reacting with the acid are usually freely soluble.
+The N in the 307 308 alkaloids is what gives the green color of the leaves, and is more influential on chlorophyll compared to P and K (Paul, 309 2001).